GemmaButcher-dev/itscool-ms3/TESTING.md

 - Opera *v.56*
 - Internet Explorer *v.11*

 For testing compatibility, I created a testing matrix to test across multiple devices and browsers.
-The test matrix can be found [here](app/testing/test-matrix.png).
-A brief overview:
+The test matrix can be found [here]().

 ## Code Validation